KristianOellegaard/django-hvad/docs/internal/manager.rst

     .. attribute:: queryset_class

-        The QuerySet for this manager.
+        The QuerySet for this manager, used by the :meth:`language` method.
         Overwrite to use a custom queryset.
 Your custom queryset class must inherit :class:`TranslationQueryset`.
 Defaults to :class:`TranslationQueryset`.

+    .. attribute:: fallback_class

+        The QuerySet for this manager, used by the :meth:`untranslated` method.
+        Overwrite to use a custom queryset.
+Defaults to :class:`FallbackQueryset`.

+    .. attribute:: default_class

+        The QuerySet for this manager, used by the :meth:`get_queryset` method and generally any query that does not invoke either :meth:`language` or :meth:`untranslated`.
+Overwrite to use a custom queryset.
+Defaults to :class:`~django.db.models.query.QuerySet`.

     .. method:: language(self, language_code=None)

         Instanciates a :class:`TranslationQueryset` from :attr:`queryset_class` and calls :meth:`TranslationQueryset.language` on that queryset.
+This type of queryset will filter by language, returning only objects that have a translation in the specified language.
+Translated fields will be available on the objects, in the specified language.

+    .. method:: using_translations(self)

+        Functionally equivalent to calling :meth:`language` with no argument.
+This method is deprecated and will be removed in the future.

     .. method:: untranslated(self)

-        Returns an instance of :class:`FallbackQueryset` for this manager.
-This type of queryset will load translations on-demand, using fallbacks if current language is not available.
+        Returns an instance of :class:`FallbackQueryset` for this manager, or any custom queryset defined by :attr:`fallback_class`.
+This type of queryset will load translations using fallbacks if current language is not available.
 It can generate a lot a queries, use with caution.

-        This will not use any custom :attr:`queryset_class` defined on the manager.

     .. method:: get_queryset(self)

-        Returns a vanilla, non-translating instance of Queryset for this manager.
+        Returns a vanilla, non-translating queryset for this manager.
+It uses the default :class:`~django.db.models.query.QuerySet` or any custom
+        queryset defined by :attr:`default_class`.

         Instances returned will not have translated fields, and attempts to access them will result in an exception being raised.
 See :meth:`language` and :meth:`untranslated` to access translated fields.

+        It is possible to override this behavior by setting :attr:`default_class` to :class:`TranslationQueryset`, :class:`FallbackQueryset` or any queryset
+        that has a translation-aware implementation.

     .. method:: contribute_to_class(self, model, name)